-The WARPMAC API will be required throughout this lab exercise.
-The full API documentation is available online (http://warp.rice.edu/WARP\API).
+The WARP API will be required throughout this lab exercise.
+The full API documentation is available online (http://warp.rice.edu/WARP_API).
 Skeleton code is provided which compiles without any modification.
-This code monitors the PHY for good and bad packets.
-It blinks LEDs on the FPGA board to indicate reception of both.
 Within the skeleton code are comments describing the code that needs to be written.
+You can find these sections by searching for "WORKSHOP PSEUDOCODE."

-Note: All files are stored in C:\workshop\userN\ where userN is your user login location.
+Note: All files are stored in C:\workshop\.
 This location will be referred to as .\ for the rest of the lab.